 We compiled some basic information and resources to help you connect with other families and education professionals, tips, and suggestions if you are considering some kind of co-op or learning pod for the coming school year.

-What is a Learning Pod
+What is a Learning Community

 As Commissioner Edelblut explained in two interviews we did last summer, families are able to direct their children's education without being the sole source or provider of that learning.
 He likened it to families having options for meals; they can grow all their own food, shop at grocery stores or farmer markets, or do carry-out or restaurant dining for whatever they choose.

-Types of Learning Pods
+Types of Learning Communities

-Learning groups can take any form.
+Learning communities can take any form.
 They can be informal, sporadic meet-ups for one-time social or learning studies, or even daily group learning for one or multiple subjects.
 They can meet in private homes and rotate hosting responsibilities.
 It really is whatever the families want and agree to do together.
 It used to be very common for families to form informal learning groups to study whatever was of interest to the kids, whether it was various science topics or unit studies, finance, do a book club kind of thing, robotics/Legos, cooking, art, all doing some kind of dual-enrollment or online class together, learn various trade skills, game days, field trips, outings to go hiking or biking, or anything else.
 It doesn't have to be particularly complicated.
 Families can combine their individual expertise and knowledge to share with the students or hire someone to teach whatever they choose.

-Alternatively, learning Pods may be a small home-based business.
+Alternatively, learning communities may be a small home-based business.
 Someone may offer a variety of programs such as those mentioned above, and be the designated host and facilitator of the learning plans and charge some kind of fee to participating families to cover insurance, supplies, any facility charges, and time.

 We interviewed two experienced homeschool parents about family-based learning groups.
 They shared practical tips and tricks how to form a learning group among friends.

 Families may also hire tutors or certified teachers to teach one or multiple subjects.
 There isn’t a certification for tutors, so families need to use their own judgement when hiring someone.
-We have an extensive list of teachers and tutors on our website and additional options on our Enrichment Classes & Programs page.
+We have an extensive list of teachers and tutors on our website.

 Helpful Tips